We can share your stories on Salty.

 Pitches We Love to See:

-- At this time, Salty publishes stories centered around wellness, mental health, fertility, finance, beauty, identity, race, sobriety, self care, body positivity, relationships, sex work, parenthood and living online.
+- At this time, Salty publishes first person essays and articles centered around wellness, mental health, fertility, finance, beauty, identity, race, sobriety, self care, body positivity, relationships, sex work, parenthood and living online.

 - Salty prioritizes serviceable content.
-Serviceable content is content that teaches the reader something new, or gives them useful tips and tools that will empower them in their lives.
+Serviceable content are stories that teach the reader something new, or gives them useful tips and tools that will empower them in their lives.
 What unique knowledge or advice can you share with our Salty babes to help them thrive?

 - Pitches should be authentic to you. (ie: If the pitch is about trans identity, it must be written by a trans person.)
 Draw from your lived experience and identity, and share your unique perspective, especially if it’s one that’s not heard often in media.
 BIPOC to the front!